 - Process mapping - the visual representation of processes based on expert interviews or software analysis.

-- Process re-engineering - the documentation how processes should be improved to achieve set business results.
+- Process re-engineering - the documentation of how processes should be improved to achieve set business results.

 - Process implementation - the important step of actually driving process improvements across teams and systems.